banamine/Liberty-Express-E/replit.md

 # ScheduleFlow - Modern Playout Scheduler for 24/7 Broadcasting

 ## Overview
-**ScheduleFlow** is a professional-grade playout scheduler for 24/7 broadcasting, designed for campus TV stations, hotels, YouTube live channels, and local broadcasters.
-It offers intelligent drag-and-drop scheduling, an auto-filler system, category balancing, multi-week planning with recurring events, and professional export to industry-standard playout engines (e.g., CasparCG, OBS, vMix).
-The system includes a REST API for remote control and a web-based dashboard, built for unattended operation to deliver continuous video content.
+**ScheduleFlow** is a professional-grade playout scheduler for 24/7 broadcasting, designed for various applications including campus TV stations, hotels, YouTube live channels, and local broadcasters.
+Its primary purpose is to provide unattended, continuous video content delivery through intelligent drag-and-drop scheduling, an auto-filler system, category balancing, and multi-week planning with recurring events.
+The system includes a REST API for remote control and a web-based dashboard, offering professional export capabilities to industry-standard playout engines (e.g., CasparCG, OBS, vMix).

 ## User Preferences
 - **Communication Style:** Please use clear, simple language and avoid overly technical jargon where possible.